Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Usability testing with end users

 ## Epic 8: Subscription & Billing

+**Description:**
+Subscription & Billing governs the commercial core of CommuniQueue.
+This epic implements tiered subscription plans, usage quotas, billing cycles, and coupon/promotion mechanisms—enabling the business model.
+It supports per-tenant entitlements, granular plan features, enterprise-grade exceptions (custom contracts), and robust usage accounting.
+By designing for flexibility (versioned plans, overrides, and discounts), CommuniQueue can sell to SMBs and large enterprises, adapt to market feedback, and experiment with pricing without code risk.
+Auditability and upgrade/downgrade flows are central, so every price or entitlement change is traceable, and the customer experience remains smooth.

+**Why:**
+- Unlocks monetization options: SaaS, tiered pricing, self-service upgrades, enterprise sales.
+- Enables tight control over system load and cost exposure (quotas, limits).
+- Provides levers for sales growth (promotion campaigns, feature gating, account expansion).
+- Ensures every transaction is trackable and defensible for revenue and compliance.

+**What Success Looks Like:**
+- Users can self-serve upgrades/downgrades, and billing is transparent and fair.
+- Admins can create exceptions for strategic accounts without complex manual workarounds.
+- Overuse, abuse, and billing disputes are rare and quickly addressable.
+- All financial flows are reportable, auditable, and support business growth.

 ### Feature 8.1: Subscription Plans
 This feature implements the subscription plan framework.
 It includes creating the SubscriptionPlan entity model, implementing tiered plan definitions (Free/Standard/Plus/Premium/Enterprise), building the plan feature matrix for capability control, implementing plan versioning and management, and handling plan effective dates for transitions.